fendbsavvy/HW8-8414/README.md

   2. Train clustering model → saved as `threat_actor_profiler`.

     (Streamlit app)
-  3. Access web application http://<IP or localhost>:8501.
+  3. Access web application http://<IP "or localhost">:8501.
   4. Select the characteristics of the suspicious URL from the side menu.
   5. Select Gemini as GenAI Provider
   6. Click "Analyze & Initiate Response" button
   7. Allow the model to complete analysis, view results in the analysis tabs.